Cold calling is dead. Cold calling died years ago, actually. Cold calling is a waste of money and a drain on your time you don’t need.

-Your prospect’s real concern is that you aren’t going to make a meeting worth their while, that you don’t have any real insight, that you can’t really help them, and that they are going to regret meeting with you.
+The decision-maker has a real concern that you aren’t going to make a meeting worth their while, that you don’t have any real insight, that you can’t really help them, and that they are going to regret meeting with you.
 You have to promise that none of these things are true.

-Cold calling is not easy.
+Having a cold calling success is not easy.
 That’s why it does not work for many people, and why so many people continue to proclaim it is dead.
-In the right hands cold calling is an excellent way to generate leads.
-In the hands of people like our expert team at Pearl Lemon.
-So why not leave your cold calling lead generation to them?
+In the right hands, cold calling is an excellent way to generate leads.
+In the hands of people like our expert sales team at Pearl Lemon.
+So why not leave your cold-calling lead generation to them?